Pratik-Singh-Deo/devTinder/homework.md

 - Install jsonwebtoken
 - In login API, after email and password validation, create a JWT token and send it to user in cookie
 - Read the cookies inside you profile API and find the logged in user
+- userAuth Middleware
+- Add the userAuth middle ware in profile API and a new sendConnectionRequest API
+- Set the expiry of JWT token and cookies to 7 days
+- Create userSchema method to getJWT()
+- Create UserSchema method to comparepassword(passwordInputByUser)

+- Exolore tinder APIs
+- Create a list of all API you can think of in Dev Tinder
+- Group multiple routes under respective routers
+- Read documentation for express.Router
+- Create routes folder for managing auth, profile, request routers
+- Create authRouter, profileRouter, requestRouter
+- Import these routers in app.js